JetBrains/lets-plot-kotlin/README_DEV.md

 ```

 Development artifacts are not linked to [jcenter](https://bintray.com/bintray/jcenter) and can be only used via
-direct link to the `lets-plot-maven` repository:
+a direct link to the `lets-plot-maven` repository:

 ```groovy
 repositories {